 - In a bowl, add in the cocoa powder and sugar.
 Stir to combine.
 This will prevent lumps of cocoa powder.
 Set aside.

 - In a large mixing bowl, add in the cream cheese.
-Beat on medium until creamy.
+Beat using a hand mixer on medium until smooth.
 Scrape down the sides of the bowl.

 - Add the cocoa powder and sugar mixture in with the cream cheese.
-Mix on medium until incorporated.
+Continue to beat on medium until incorporated.
 Scrape down the sides of the bowl.

 - Add the Baileys Irish Cream to the melted semi-sweet chocolate and stir until combined.